tinnyzaz/sunobase/README.md

 # Sunobase

-Sunobase is a web application that allows you to scrape your Suno song library page by page to create an easily sortable and searchable local database.
+Sunobase is a browser console script that allows you to scrape your Suno song library page by page to create an easily sortable and searchable local database.
 The application provides features to search, filter, and sort the data, as well as dynamically adjust column widths and load images.

 ## Installation